jayleighton/quiz-game/README.md

     - Asking of the questions
     - Reading and validating the answer input
     - Verifying if the answer is correct
-    - Updating the user score
+    - Storing and updating the user score
     - Computing the total score and correct answer percentage once the quiz completes

 ### Clear Mixin Class

-The Clear Mixin class contains shared functions used to display the logo within the various classes as well as a clear screen function which clears the terminal display using the correct operating system command based on the operating system the terminal application is running on.
+The Clear Mixin class contains shared functions as follows:
+- Display the ASCII Art logo within the various classes
+- Clear screen function which clears the terminal display using the correct operating system command based on the operating system the terminal application is running on.

 ## Testing

 ### Bugs

 #### Solved Bugs
 - The length of the category list was initally hard-coded which caused issues when adding additional categories.